Business

 This course provides an overview of the functions of the management process and its practical applications in a business environment.
 The course focuses on the planning process and organizing skills, including decision-making, strategic planning, delegating and staffing.
 Students will learn management principles that provide basic guidelines for supervisory decisions and actions.
 (Apportionment)

-BMGR 415 18 Hours Written Communications for Business
+BMGR 415 18 Hours Written Communication-Business

 Provides extensive hands-on experience with all types of written business communications including letters, resumes, cover letters, memos, and reports.
 (Apportionment)